island-is/island.is/handbook/repository/nx-tags.md

 Simple applications can be tagged with the generic tags above, but applications which are split up into multiple library projects should define their own tags, extending one of the generic tags.

 It can be just one tag which is applied to both the application project and all of the associated library projects.
-Or there can be multiple application tags with different rules to segments the library projects.
+Or there can be multiple application tags with different rules to segment the library projects.

 | Tag               | Description             | Can depend on                                        | Can be depended on by          |
 | ----------------- | ----------------------- | ---------------------------------------------------- | ------------------------------ |